Rich, savory and sweet with a spicy kick, these baked beans with bacon are easy to make! Perfect for outdoor parties or a casual summer dinner!

 These baked beans with bacon hit ALL your favorite flavor notes, take just 15-20 minutes of hands-on cooking time, and have a spicy kick that sets them apart from other bland baked beans!

 With us being definitely in the middle of cookout season, I’ve been thinking a lot about side dishes to bring.
 Generally when we’re invited over for a cookout, the main dish is already taken care of (usually hamburgers or hot dogs), so I like to bring a side or two.
 One of my summer staples are these brown sugar and bacon baked beans… everyone LOVES them!

-Over the years, I’ve started to develop a taste for spicy things (I used to be a total spice wimp lol), and I started wondering what would happen if I used fresh jalapeños and a bit of cayenne to my signature baked beans?
+Over the years, I’ve started wondering what would happen if I used fresh jalapeños and a bit of cayenne to my signature baked beans?
 Well what happened was the birth of a NEW favorite side dish!

 If you’ve never made baked beans before, I can tell you that these spicy baked beans with bacon are really easy to make!
 I generally don’t have the time to soak and cook dried beans, so my version is semi-homemade and starts with a giant can of pork and beans (the kind with no additional flavorings).

 I also like to use plenty of bacon, as I love the smoky savoriness it brings, so feel free to adjust that your preferred amount.
-But really, I mean, aside from health reasons, when is more bacon ever a bad thing right?
 The only real “trick” here is to only partially cook the bacon.
 I cook mine about halfway to crispy, since it’ll continue cooking the whole time the beans are in the oven, and you don’t want it to be burnt.